Fundamentals of Sound |

 |

-The above observations led to the first attempt to a temporal theory of pitch, called the "Residue" theory of pitch, developed first by Schouten (1938) and later by Walliser (1969).
+The above observations led to the first attempt to a temporal theory of pitch, called the "Residue" theory of pitch, developed first by Dutch physicist, J.F.
+Schouten (1938).
 It states that pitch is determined by the temporal interaction, at a neural level, of the unresolved, 'residual' upper harmonics in a spectrum.
 This theory is challenged by the experimentally determined frequency region most salient to pitch (~400-1500Hz).

 |